prism/prism-docs/docs/source/databases.rst

 **Hikari Optimizations**

-Prism uses the recommended Hikari optimizations for MySQL servers.
+Prism uses the recommended Hikari optimizations for MySQL/MariaDB servers.
 This includes settings like increased statement caching, etc.

-**Procedures**
+**Stored Procedures**

-Procedures move complex db queries/logic to the database server which reduces connection use and how much data is sent over the network.
-For example, Prism uses procedures to create the activity record and relational data.
-This becomes a single procedure call versus multiple sql statements.
+Stored procedures/functions can move complex db queries/logic to the database server which reduces network traffic.
+Things that might take multiple queries from Prism become only a single procedure call.

 .. note::

-    This feature is limited to users who have db server permissions to create procedures.
-Usually that means only those running their own db server.
+    This feature is limited to users who have database permission to create procedures/functions.
+That's common on shared hosts, especially in MySQL/MariaDB.